lqb2/blog/_posts/2022-03-30-thoughts-on-napping.md

 ### from dave madan, my friend and original (adult) nap teacher:

 * 5-15 mins is a solid power nap. more than that is tough.
-* power napping is just a reboot. it's just unplugging and replugging your system. it's not meant to be a full sleep cycle or anything of that nature.
+* power napping is just a reboot. it's just unplugging and replugging your system. it's not meant to be a full sleep cycle.
-* nap in a position that is not where and how you normally sleep. this can help your body be aware that it's rest time but not sleep time.
+* nap in a position that is not where and how you normally sleep. this can help your body know that it's not deep sleep time.
-* nap midday and then eat after you nap. eating is something you can do to help transition from post-nap energy into the rest of your day.
+* nap midday and then eat after you nap. eating can help transition from post-nap energy into the rest of your day.

 ### from the nap bishop's (aka tricia hersey's), [instagram](https://www.instagram.com/thenapministry/){:target="_blank"} and/or [the perfect nap](https://podcasts.apple.com/us/podcast/40-practice-perfect-nap-tricia-hersey-nap-ministry/id1308078502?i=1000444020424){:target="_blank"}: